+- Open up the Arduino Software.

+Open up a new Project window.

+- Copy and Paste this code into your project window.

+- Choose Arduino Uno as the board.

+Upload.

-- Download and open up the Arduino Software.
-Open up a new project window. - Copy and paste this code into your project window. - Choose Arduino Uno as the board.
-Upload. - It goes without saying that you need to plug in your Arduino to your computer as well as choose the correct port in the Arduino settings.
+It goes without saying, that you need to plug in your Arduino to your computer as well as choose the correct Port in the Arduino settings.